-Environment, Social, and Governance (ESG) is a framework for assessing risks to a company’s operations related to large-scale, long-term environmental, social, and governance issues.
-ESG covers a wide range of issues, from environmental threats like climate change, to social issues related to diversity, equity, and inclusion, to social responsibility in investing and production, to governance issues related to executive pay and financial reporting.
-These risks, however, are also opportunities for growth – to become the ethical, inclusive, and sustainable workplaces that not only manage risk, but proactively increase their stakeholders’ quality of life.
-An ESG audit will also substantiate the accuracy of any ESG-related data your organization discloses to employees, stakeholders, and regulatory entities.
-Read on to learn more about what an ESG audit entails, and download our preliminary ESG audit checklist below.
+Environment, Social, and Governance (ESG) reporting has emerged in recent years as an area of attention and progress in the public disclosure landscape.
+ESG committees have arisen to assess risks to a company’s operations related to environmental, social, and governance issues.
+ESG encompasses a wide range of issues, from environmental risks like climate change, to social risks related to diversity, equity, and inclusion (DEI), to social responsibility in investing and production, to governance risks related to executive pay and financial reporting.
+These risks, however, are also opportunities for growth — to become the ethical, inclusive, and sustainable companies that not only manage risk, but proactively increase their stakeholders’ quality of life.

 What Is an ESG Audit?

-An ESG audit is an assessment of the risks an organization faces related to environmental, social, and governance domains.
-ESG audits can be internal or external; KPMG suggests that third-party auditors and assurance specialists who are well-versed in ESG assessments will become increasingly important for companies who wish to assure their stakeholders that their ESG claims are accurate.
-An ESG audit will likely align with other dimensions of your risk management plan and compliance requirements, as well, and can prepare you to file reports with regulatory agencies.
-As Deloitte notes, internal audit’s “role includes validating the effectiveness of ESG-related controls and activities to help organizations manage those risks and foster resilience.”
+An ESG audit is an assessment of the risks an organization faces related to environmental, social, and governance domains, and can provide a level of assurance over the integrity of a company’s ESG statements.
+Without a formal ESG audit, it can be hard to obtain even limited assurance over the validity of ESG reporting.
+ESG audits can be internal or external.
+KPMG, LLP predicts that third-party auditors and specialists who are well-versed in ESG assessments will become increasingly important for companies who wish to assure their stakeholders their ESG claims are accurate.
+Meanwhile, Deloitte notes, internal audit‘s “role includes validating the effectiveness of ESG-related controls and activities to help organizations manage those risks and foster resilience.”
+Both internal and external audit functions play a role in ESG assurance.

 What Is an ESG Risk?

 ESG risks are exactly what the acronym lists – environmental, social, and governance risks.
 While some argue that the “G” in ESG should be considered separately, these three risk categories are interdependent.
-We may well see the acronym for ESG evolve in the future, but the SEC’s move to prioritize climate-related disclosures may be a precursor to regulations that codify ESG to law.
+We may well see the acronym for ESG evolve in the future, but the SEC’s move to prioritize climate-related disclosures may be a precursor to regulations that codify ESG reporting into law.
 Most ESG specialists see governance issues, which include board quality and executive pay transparency, as important to managing both environmental and social risk.
 Here’s a bit more detail about each category:

 - Governance risk includes issues related to financial reporting, fraud prevention, executive pay, and organization of the company.

-Top Four ESG Issues in 2022
+What are the Top Four ESG Issues in 2023?

 #1: Climate Change and Sustainability